minqiaowang/on-premise-adg/setup-compute/setup-19c-compute-197.md

 - [db19c-primary-num.zip](https://github.com/minqiaowang/on-premise-adg/raw/master/setup-compute/db19c-primary-num.zip) - Packaged terraform primary database instance creation script
 - [db19c-standby-num.zip](https://github.com/minqiaowang/on-premise-adg/raw/master/setup-compute/db19c-product-num.zip) - Packaged terraform standby database instance creation script

-### Estimated Time

-This lab takes approximately 30 minutes to complete.

-## Step 1: Prepare the Primary Database Environment
+## Step 1: Prepare the Primary Database

 3. Open up the hamburger menu in the left hand corner.
 Choose **Resource Manager > Stacks**.
 Choose the **Compartment** that you want to use, click the  **Create Stack** button. *Note: If you are in a workshop, double check your region to ensure you are on the assigned region.*